My Mother's Pumpkin Bread Recipe

 (Why is her recipe is world-famous?
 Because hubby and I have lived all over the world and I always used her recipes no matter where we lived.
 People loved those dishes, so they're famous all over the world!)

-I know it came from a cookbook originally, but Mom's pumpkin bread recipe is the best I've ever tasted, moist and delicious and rich with pumpkin and spices.
+Mom's old-fashioned pumpkin bread recipe is the best I've ever tasted, moist and delicious and rich with pumpkin and spices.

 It was Mom's way of celebrating the change of the season.
-There's nothing better I could do with a pumpkin.
+It's my favorite thing to do with a pumpkin.

 My mother's pumpkin bread recipe - Around the Harvest Table